 I really don’t know why.
 Probably because there is already so much literature on kale (and its health benefits) that I reckoned another post would just be redundant.

 Just take a look around on the web: there are entire websites and blogs completely dedicated to kale.
-Chefs
+Chefs have created entire meals with kale: from the appetizer to the dessert.

 Women around the web that have sworn love to kale forever, promising that they will never ever leave it.